Your trusted contact

 • able to speak English

-Where your emergency contact details are held
+Where your trusted contact details are held

-Your emergency contact details are held on the University’s student record system, in accordance with the University’s Registered Student Privacy Notice.
+Your trusted contact details are held on the University’s student record system, in accordance with the University’s Registered Student Privacy Notice.
 It is important that all students keep this mandatory information up to date.
 You can update it at any time by logging into MyEssex.

-When we may use emergency contact details
+When we may use trusted contact details

 We recognise that you are an individual, and that you expect that information about you is held securely and not shared inappropriately.
-We will always balance these considerations with your personal circumstances before using the details you have provided and sharing information about you with your emergency contact.
+We will always balance these considerations with your personal circumstances before using the details you have provided and sharing information about you with your trusted contact.

-Under current data protection legislation, your personal data may be processed by the University of Essex and transferred to the emergency services and, if necessary, your next of kin or emergency contact, where this is required to protect your vital interests or those of another person.
+Under current data protection legislation, your personal data may be processed by the University of Essex and transferred to the emergency services and, if necessary, your next of kin or trusted contact, where this is required to protect your vital interests or those of another person.
 This usually means that you will have been involved in, or that there is a risk of, an incident or an emergency situation where we believe you or others may come to serious or lasting harm.

 Example situations

-The following are examples of circumstances in which we might get in touch with your emergency contact and share personal information, but each case is considered on its own merits.
+The following are examples of circumstances in which we might get in touch with your trusted contact and share personal information, but each case is considered on its own merits.
 These examples include but are not limited to:

 • you are exhibiting behaviour that may pose a serious risk to your safety and wellbeing and/or that of others